joaquincasares/resume/resume.md

 * Departmental infrastructure development
     * Training a team of 5 individuals.
     * Creating internal and external policies.
-    * Developing tools, cron jobs, and Zendesk widgets for internal benefit.
+    * Creating and continually developing a collection of tools, triggers, jobs, and widgets for internal benefit.
 * Administrative, Documentation, Product, and Sales team integration
     * Develop an internal knowledge base, wiki, and assorted tools across multiple departments.
     * Advise Proof of Concept leads over initial designs.